 Personal Data we collect

-The Northern Neonatal Network is an NHS organisation whose primary aim is “to provide a safe, high quality service for neonatal care workloads across the Network region, and seek to improve outcomes for all babies born and cared for within it”.
+The Northern Neonatal Network is an NHS organisation whose primary aim is “to provide a safe, high-quality service for neonatal care workloads across the Network region, and seek to improve outcomes for all babies born and cared for within it”.
 The Network region is the North-east and North Cumbria.
-In order to fulfil our aim, we process data relating to the clinical care of these babies and their mothers.
+To fulfil our aim, we process data relating to the clinical care of these babies and their mothers.
 These data are primarily held on the national Badger neonatal system which records a large number of items of clinical data and which in some hospitals functions as an electronic health record.
-The data held on Badger are used for direct clinical care and for local audit.
+The data held on Badger are used for direct clinical care and local audits.

 For mothers, the Badger system holds limited data about the pregnancy which is restricted to aspects that have a direct bearing on the health of their babies, except in those hospitals where the Badger maternity information system is used for collecting all maternity data.